 Cognitive Behaviour Therapy (CBT)

 CBT focuses on assisting patients in setting attainable objectives.
-Patients practice identifying negative thought processes and learning strategies to control them.
-CBT may help you reduce or eliminate your FM pain by teaching you the skills involved.
+Patients practise identifying negative thought processes and learning strategies to control them.
+CBT may help reduce or eliminate your FM pain by teaching you the skills involved.

 Biofeedback is a method of learning how to regulate your body's activities.
 It may assist in reducing muscular tension and FM discomfort.